5 amazing health benefits of yin yoga (and why you should make time for it right now)

 As we sit in each pose for 3 to 5 minutes, we stay present in each moment, noticing the sensation of the body changing.
 We watch our thoughts or feelings coming and going.
 We are meditating as we remain in each pose!
 Yin yoga can be seen as a mini meditation session and it might be an easier place to begin meditation practice for some people.
 Many people find it challenging to remain still in a seated posture even for a couple of minutes. (because of throbbing in the knee, tightness in the hip, achy back etc.) Yin yoga helps you to give more flexibility in your hips and so it often helps you to sit longer more comfortably.

-I’ve been a student of yin yoga for the last 10 years and sharing the teachings for the last 4.
-I got introduced to yin yoga by Sarah Owen, Australia’s first and only Insight Yoga endorsed teacher based in Sydney.
-I studied further with her teacher, Sarah Powers (the founder and the director of Insight Yoga Institute) on multiple occasions including level 1 & 2 trainings, workshops & silent retreats.
-I have over 150 hours of specific training in the field of yin yoga and total of over 500 hours in yoga studies.
-I’m a Yoga Australia registered teacher for both adults & children and see myself as a lifetime student of yoga and this beautiful thing called life.
-I run classes, workshops, retreats on the Central Coast NSW and love making deeper connections with people through private yoga.
+Chika has been a student of yin yoga for the last 12 years and sharing the teachings for the last 6.
+She got introduced to yin yoga by Sarah Owen, Australia’s first and only Insight Yoga endorsed teacher based in Sydney.
+Chika studied further with her teacher, Sarah Powers (the founder and the director of Insight Yoga Institute) on multiple occasions including level 1 & 2 trainings, workshops & silent retreats.
+Chika has over 150 hours of specific training in the field of yin yoga and total of over 500 hours in yoga studies.
+She is a Yoga Australia registered teacher for both adults & children and sees herself as a lifetime student of yoga and this beautiful thing called life.
+She is a mother to a nearly 4-year old daughter and is passionate about helping other mums embrace self-love & self-care through the practice of yoga & mindfulness.
+She has seen hundreds of mums, kids and young families transform their life and would love to help you too.